tberriel/tberriel.github.io/_news/announcement_4.md

 related_posts: false
 ---

 From October to January I will be doing a Student Researcher internship at Google Munich.
-I'm exited for the opportunity :fire:
+I am exited for the opportunity :fire: